-- Minimum number of nodes for production workload is seven for a PowerFlex two-layer configuration in a VMware environment.
+- Ensure that the minimum number of nodes for production workload is seven for a PowerFlex two-layer configuration in a VMware environment.

 - Homogenous node types are recommended for predictable performance.
-With homogeneous compute nodes and homogeneous storage nodes, compute, and storage do not must be the same.
+All the compute nodes and storage nodes need to have the same hardware configuration for predictable performance.

 - Change the passwords for all default accounts.

-- Ensure PowerFlex rack is compliant to an RCM.
-For more details, see PowerFlex specification sheet.
+- Ensure that the PowerFlex rack is compliant to an RCM.
+For more details, see the PowerFlex specification sheet.

 - Enable secure network protocol options only (for example, HTTPS and Secure Shell (SSH).

-- Number of SDS threads set to 12 for all the SO nodes
+- Ensure that the number of SDS threads is set to 12 for all the SO nodes.

-- Separate VMware vSphere vmotion traffic from application traffic according to PowerFlex standards
+- Separate the VMware vSphere vmotion traffic from the application traffic according to the PowerFlex standards

 rd.lvm.lv=rhel/swap rhgb intel_idle.max_cstate= 1 intel_pstate=disable quiet"